cfengine/documentation/examples/tutorials/masterfiles_policy_framework_upgrade.markdown

 Upgrading the MPF is not an exact process as the details highly depend on the specifics of the changes made to the default policy.
-This tutorial leverages `git` and shows an example of upgrading a simple policy set and can be used as a reference for upgrading your own policy sets.
+This tutorial leverages `git` and shows an example of upgrading a simple policy set based on 3.6.7 to 3.7.4 and can be used as a reference for upgrading your own policy sets.

 # Prepare a git clone of your working masterfiles